pauliacomi/pyGAPS/docs/manual/modelling.rst

 Modelling in pyGAPS
 -------------------

-In pyGAPS, the :meth:`~pygaps.classes.modelisotherm.ModelIsotherm` is the class which contains all the model parameters.
+In pyGAPS, the :meth:`~pygaps.core.modelisotherm.ModelIsotherm` is the class which contains all the model parameters.
 While it is instantiated using discrete data, it does not store it directly.
 Another principal difference from the PointIsotherm class is that, while the former can contain both